achatterji1/nashindex/README.md

-# Nashindex
+# NashIndex

-Nashindex is a cutting-edge project designed to leverage artificial intelligence for indexing and retrieving relevant information efficiently.
+NashIndex is a cutting-edge project designed to leverage artificial intelligence for indexing and retrieving relevant information efficiently.
 This project aims to enhance how users interact with large sets of data by providing a more intuitive and smart search experience.

 ## Features
 - Intelligent data indexing